sanskaragrawal0608-bit/MY_DOCTOR_AI/README.md

 ## 📄 License

-This project is developed for educational purposes as part of CS400 Major Project at BIT Mesra.
+This project is developed for educational purposes

 ---